Personalized News Recommendation with Context Trees: Evaluation and Comparison

 \section{Evaluation and Comparison}

-In this evaluation, we are interested in whether the class of CT recommender systems has an advantage over standard methods and if yes, what is the best combination of partition and expert model under an arbitrary usage scenario.
+We investigate whether the class of CT recommender systems has an advantage over standard methods and if so, what is the best combination of partition and expert model.

-More specifically, we answer the following questions: \begin{enumerate}[a)] \item What role do the different experts play?
-What is the best way to update the weights of their mixture? \item Is the temporal sequence important when recommending news articles? \item Does the content of the news stories help to make good recommendation? \item Do CT recommender systems make novel recommendations?
+We measure performance both with respect to accuracy and novelty of recommendations.
 Novelty is essential because it exposes the reader to relevant news items that she would not have seen by herself.
-Obvious but accurate recommendations of most-popular items are of little use. \end{enumerate}
+Obvious but accurate recommendations of most-popular items are of little use.

-We evaluate our systems on two datasets.
-We use the first dataset to examine the sensitivity of the CT models to hyperparameters and compare them to existing techniques.
-For the second part of the experiments, we perform an unbiased comparison between the different CT models, whereby we first select a particular evaluation criterion, then we select the optimal hyperparameters for that criterion on the first dataset, and then measure the performance on the second dataset.
+We evaluate our systems on two datasets described below.
+We examine on the first dataset the sensitivity of the CT models to hyperparameters.
+The second dataset is used to perform an unbiased comparison between the different models.
+We select the optimal hyperparameters on the first dataset, and then measure the performance on the second dataset.
 This methodology \cite{Bengio2005} mirrors the approach that would be followed by a practitioner who wants to implement a recommender system on a newspaper website.